iPhonz/iphonz/README.md

 - View and add comments by tapping the comment bubble icon on posts
 - Reply to comments by tapping the "Reply" button
 - Like comments by tapping the coffee cup icon
+- View user profiles by tapping the profile icon in bottom navigation
+- Follow/unfollow users from their profile pages
+- Edit your profile by tapping the "Edit Profile" button
+- Customize your profile information including bio, location, and interests